open-life-science/ols-governance/project-management/non-executive-directors.md

 * Collaborate with the Executive Directors to drive strategic direction and define strategy and goals aligned with the OLS’s values and mission.
 * Support the Executive Directors by managing expectations consistent with OLS's strategic priorities and ensuring adequate resources are available for staff to implement strategy and goals.
 * Represent OLS by attending open science events on its behalf, contributing to communications efforts through online presence, and participating in community discussions while upholding the responsibilities outlined in this document.
-* Although not involved in the day-to-day running of the business, they may assume other specific roles defined and agreed with the Executive Directors based on availability, subject-matter expertise and/or organisational needs.
+* Although not involved in the day-to-day running of the business, they may assume other specific roles defined and agreed upon with the Executive Directors based on availability, subject-matter expertise, and/or organisational needs.
 * Contribute to the annual review of the organisational operations and financial planning, budgeting, and reporting processes.
 * Provide information by established deadlines to enable Executive Directors to make timely decisions in the best interest of OLS.